Kotkondawar-Shruti/Emotion-Detection-and-Music-Recommended-system/README.md

 The processed text is converted into numerical sequences using a tokenizer and padded to a fixed maximum length before being passed to the trained emotion classification model.

 ---

+## Supported Emotions

+The system supports the following emotion categories:

+- Joy
+- Love
+- Surprise
+- Sadness
+- Anger
+- Neutral

+---

+## Music Recommendation Logic

+After predicting the user's emotion, the system filters songs based on audio features.

+### Joy, Love and Surprise

+For positive emotions, songs with higher valence and energy are recommended.

+Valence > 0.6

+Energy > 0.6

+### Sadness and Anger

+For sadness and anger, songs with lower valence are selected.

+Valence < 0.4

+### Other Emotions

+For other emotional states, songs with moderate valence are selected.

+0.4 <= Valence <= 0.6

+The system then selects up to five songs from the filtered results and displays the song name, artist, and available audio preview.

+---